torreyleonard/algotrader/README.md

 ##### MFA

 Algotrader now supports multi-factor authentication.
 So, if you have this enabled on your account (which is a good idea by the way), you'll be prompted to enter the six-digit code after login.
-If you run a trading script with this library automatically and have MFA enabled, it may be worth your while to utilize a telecom API (possible through Twilio?) to have the code programmatically entered into the CLI (see below).
+If you run a trading script with this library automatically and have MFA enabled, it may be worth your while to utilize a telecom API (possible through Twilio?) to have the code programmatically retrieved (see below).

 The MFA prompt will appear like so: